RJauslin/PatPilr/README.md

 * Windows

-You need to install a C++ complier.
-For that you have to install Rtools go to the URL https://cran.r-project.org/bin/windows/Rtools/ and choose Rtools35.exe.
+You need to install Rtools in order to get PatPil with the MinGW C++ compiler.
+Go to the URL https://cran.r-project.org/bin/windows/Rtools/ and choose Rtools35.exe.
 When given the option to edit your PATH, take it.

 ``` r